xuri/excelize-doc/en/cell.md

-OCT2HEX                  | Converts an octal number to hexadecimal ODD                      | Rounds a number up to the nearest odd integer ODDFPRICE                | Returns the price per $100 face value of a security with an odd first period OR                       | Returns TRUE if any argument is TRUE PDURATION                | Returns the number of periods required by an investment to reach a specified value PEARSON                  | Returns the Pearson product moment correlation coefficient
+OCT2HEX                  | Converts an octal number to hexadecimal ODD                      | Rounds a number up to the nearest odd integer ODDFPRICE                | Returns the price per $100 face value of a security with an odd first period ODDFYIELD                | Returns the yield of a security with an odd first period ODDLPRICE                | Returns the price per $100 face value of a security with an odd last period ODDLYIELD                | Returns the yield of a security with an odd last period OR                       | Returns TRUE if any argument is TRUE PDURATION                | Returns the number of periods required by an investment to reach a specified value PEARSON                  | Returns the Pearson product moment correlation coefficient